fmalina/revisions-blocl/activism/getittogether.md

 there, are pretty contested and vanishing small when set against the disadvantages.

-There’s no reason why we shouldn’t look at health the way we do at primary schools – what’s to stop you getting involved?
+There’s no reason why we shouldn't look at health the way we do at primary schools – what’s to stop you getting involved?
 We can make our healthcare a co-production.

-Knowing it to be the best doesn’t mean preserving it in aspic.
+Knowing it to be the best doesn't mean preserving it in aspic.
 If we trust one another to protect its foundations, we can build something grander still.
 Can we still afford it?
 It’s the best money we’ve ever spent, and will remain so.